gbrao018/eva4/S15B/README.md

 	Now we will increase the lr to e-04, as BCE still hovers around.
 Lets see if we can have quick convergence with BCE.
 	L2-D=0.006843 L2-M=0.001839 BCE-M=0.016846 SSIM-D=0.000947 MODAL-EXEC-TIME=0.005 BACKPROP-EXEC-TIME=0.006 L2-DEPTH-TIME=0.000 L2-MASK-TIME=0.000 SSIM-DEPTH-TIME=0.157 GRAD-D=0.014221 SMOOTH-D=0.003422 SMOOTH-L1-M=0.000919 RMSE=0.181703 Meanlog10=nan Acc_D1=0.370108 Acc_D2=0.562902 Acc_D3=0.677281:

 We had good improvement in the depth.
 Now Lets increase the sample size to 100k .
 We had experience of good depth prediction after inreasing the sample size from 30k to 100k.
+This improvement is due to sample size increment.

 	L2-D=0.007237 L2-M=0.001173 BCE-M=0.013984 SSIM-D=0.001036 MODAL-EXEC-TIME=0.006 BACKPROP-EXEC-TIME=0.007 L2-DEPTH-TIME=0.000 L2-MASK-TIME=0.000 SSIM-DEPTH-TIME=0.156 GRAD-D=0.013809 SMOOTH-D=0.003618 SMOOTH-L1-M=0.000586 RMSE=0.258638 Meanlog10=nan Acc_D1=0.228543 Acc_D2=0.401711 Acc_D3=0.542491: